xblax/flashforge_ad5m_klipper_mod/docs/SLICING.md

 # Known issues

 * Some slicers output G17 codes, which are not yet supported in the klipper version used and can cause warnings.
+  For example, in OrcaSlicer this is caused by the default z-hop method selected.
+  Please change it from `spiral` in place of `slope` in the printer configuration of your profile.